CoderAcademy-MEL/html-css-challenges/05-terminal-app-product-page.md

 You should structure your website into smaller components similar to what Aaron demonstrated today.

-You will only use HTML and CSS to do this project (no JavaScript).
+You will only use HTML and CSS to do this project.

 Here are the things your webpage needs to have: